dadooda/ori/README.md

     "".ri
     5.ri

-So that's fairly straightforward -- grab a class or class instance and call <tt>ri</tt> on it:
+So that's fairly straightforward -- grab a class or class instance and call `ri` on it:

     obj = SomeKlass.new
     obj.ri